Microsporangium

 Heterosporous plants that produced microspores in microsporangia and megaspores in separate megasporangia evolved independently in several plant groups during the Devonian period.
 Fossils of these plants show that they produced endosporic gametophytes, meaning that their gametophytes were not free-living as in bryophytes but developed within the spores, as in modern heterosporic vascular plants.

 In angiosperms, a very young anther (the part of the stamen that contains the pollen) consists of actively dividing meristematic cells surrounded by a layer of epidermis.
 It then becomes two-lobed.
-Each anther lobe develops two pollen sacs.
-Then, a two-lobed anther develops four pollen sacs that situate at four corners of the anther.
+Each anther lobe develops two pollen sacs, so each anther has four pollen sacs.
 Development of pollen sacs begins with the differentiation of archesporial cells in the hypodermal region below epidermis at four corners of the young anther.
 The archesporial cells divide by periclinal division to give a subepidermal primary parietal layer and a primary sporogenous layer.
 The cells of the primary parietal layer divide by successive periclinal and anticlinal divisions to form concentric layers of pollen sac wall.

 The wall layers from periphery to center consist of: